Medicinal Plant Lexicon

 Common name

-The stinging nettle is a cosmopolitan ruderal plant, because it can be found in all temperate zones of Europe, Asia and America, and settles in typical ruderal locations.
-As such, it grows in human-influenced locations such as waste, rubbish and farmyards, path and roadsides and hedgerows, walls, fences, fields and pastures.
-These are mostly nutrient-rich soils.
-The stinging nettle is well known to all people due to their painful burning sensation when you touch the plant.
-This is caused by stinging hairs on the leaves and stems.
-Even the slightest touch breaks off their little tips, the broken tip then forms a sharp edge, which pierces the stinging hair into the skin.
-When under high pressure, the cell sap containing formic acid, acetylcholine and histamine is injected as with a needle under the skin where it causes an itchy rash.
-This characteristic is reflected in the Latin and German names of the plant.
-Urtica comes from the Latin "urere" (= to burn), further boosted by "urens" of the Lesser Nettle (U. urens).
-In English, this "burning" sensation is combined with "nettle" to give its name: stinging nettle.
-This refers to the use of nettles as a domestic "spun plant" (fibre plant), because before the introduction of cotton in Europe, the sclerenchyma fibres of the nettle stalks were spun into cloth.
-Nowadays, unbleached cotton is produced from cotton yarn.
+The nettle is well known to everyone for its painful burning sensation when touched.
+This is caused by the stinging (urticating) hairs on the leaves and stems.
+Even a light touch causes the small tip to break off, forming a sharp edge with which the stinging hair pierces the skin.
+The highly pressurized cell sap, containing formic acid, acetylcholine, and histamine, is injected under the skin like a needle, causing an itchy rash.
+This property is reflected in the Latin and German names of the plant.
+Urtica is derived from the Latin 'urere' (= to burn), reinforced by the species epithet urens in the case of the small stinging nettle (U.urens).
+In German, this "Brennen" is combined with "Nessel", referring to the use of nettle as a native "spun plant" (fiber plant), because before the introduction of cotton in Europe, the sclerenchyma fibers of the nettle stalks were spun into cloth.
+Nowadays, nettle cloth is made from unbleached cotton yarns.

 Medicinally used parts of plants (herbal drug)